ibexa/documentation-developer/docs/api/php_api/php_api.md

 for [`Content`](https://github.com/ibexa/core/blob/main/src/contracts/Repository/Values/Content/Content.php).
 These objects provide you with lower-level information.
-For instance, `ContentInfo` contains `currentVersionNo` or `remoteId`, while `Content` enables you to retrieve Fields, content type, or previous versions.
+For instance, `ContentInfo` contains `currentVersionNo` or `remoteId`, while `Content` enables you to retrieve fields, content type, or previous versions.

 !!! note